 - the installation of new electrical ducting and signals poles with improved software and smart technology

 - resurfacing the carriageway where required.

 This work will be carried out in two phases:

 Phase 1 – September to November 2020 – New ducting across all arms of the junction and pop up temporary traffic signals will be installed ready for phase 2 in January 2021.
 This phase has been completed.

-Phase 2 – January to June 2021 – Temporary traffic signals will be used to keep the junction running as it was while we install the new permanent traffic signals and improve the footways and carriageway where required.
+Phase 2 – January to early September 2021 – Temporary traffic signals will be used to keep the junction running as it was while we install the new permanent traffic signals and improve the footways and carriageway where required.

 How will this affect traffic?

 We will communicate any further information on disruptions through this website, our social media channels and weekly traffic and travel bulletin – you can sign up to receive this using the link at the bottom of the page.